maldonadojsm/MusicGenreClassifier/README.md

 ![](mfcc_spectro.png)

 The information is commonly depicted with heat maps as observed above, with the intensity of the singal being represented by varying grades of color and brightness.

-They are derived most importantly by applying a <a href="https://en.wikipedia.org/wiki/Fourier_transform"> Fourier Transformation </a> over the audio file.
+MFCCs are derived, most importantly, by applying a <a href="https://en.wikipedia.org/wiki/Fourier_transform"> Fourier Transformation </a> over the audio file.